Motivation is what gets you started. Habit is what keeps you going. —Jim Rohn

 As for other health updates, I’ve been improving on drinking more water!
 My bestie just gifted me this stainless steel insulated tumbler for my birthday yesterday, so I’m definitely going to get better at hitting my water intake, haha!

 As for sleep, it hasn’t been as good as I want it to be.
 You don’t even want to see the stats on my Sleep Cycle app!
-I’m pretty sure I’ll be ordering Pure Rest, a sugar-free melatonin supplement, next month to help improve my quality of sleep.
+I’m pretty sure I’ll be ordering a melatonin supplement (get $10 off with this code: 1665812), next month to help improve my quality of sleep.

 It’s hard not to see progress especially when you focus on numbers on the scale.